Deepfakes, Disinformation & the Rise of Trust Hackers - MAGES

 Deepfakes are artificially generated videos or images that depict people doing or saying things they have never done.

-These are not poorly fashioned Photoshop materials – these are hyper-real, emotionally enabled nuggets of technology that, in many cases, are nearly impossible to identify, much less replicate, without the use of specialized tools.
+These are not poorly fashioned Photoshop materials — these are hyper-real, emotionally enabled nuggets of technology that, in many cases, are nearly impossible to identify without specialized tools.

-As noted by Maras & Alexandrou (2018), deepfakes employ artificial intelligence, engaging techniques that include face-swapping, audio-synthesis, and motion tracking to sufficiently mimic real persons.
+As noted by Maras & Alexandrou (2018), deepfakes employ artificial intelligence techniques such as face-swapping, audio synthesis, and motion tracking to sufficiently mimic real persons.

 • Political sabotage